Satisfactory Academic Progress Policy

 Maximum Time Frame — The student’s maximum timeframe to complete a program of study is 150% of the published length of the program.
 For example, if 64 credit hours are required to complete a degree, the student may attempt a maximum of 96 credit hours before exceeding their eligibility for financial aid (64 x 1.5=96).
 The student’s entire academic history, including transfer hours accepted from other institutions are considered when evaluating SAP within the established timeframe.
 Developmental classes (up to 30 hours) are excluded from this calculation.
 Once the student reaches the maximum number of attempted hours allowed for the program of study, they will receive the maximum timeframe status.
 During this time, the student must pay for college expenses each semester until the SAP requirements are met or submit a SAP Appeal, if documentation can be provided to indicate extenuating circumstances that impacted academic performance.

 Probation on Appeal — When a student has been reinstated by an approved appeal by the SAP Committee, the student will be placed on probation on appeal.
 This status will hold the student to a higher semester-based standard for SAP evaluation.
-Probation on appeal students must follow his/her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he/she have met the qualitative, quantitative, and timeframe standards.
-The student can receive financial aid for the semester he/she is on probation on appeal.
+Probation on appeal students must follow his/her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he or she have met the qualitative, quantitative, and timeframe standards.
+The student can receive financial aid for the semester he or she is on probation on appeal.

 Continue on Appeal — When a student placed on probation on appeal satisfactorily meets the requirements of their Academic Plan, he/she will be placed on continue on appeal.
-The student must continue to follow his/her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he/she have met the qualitative, quantitative, and timeframe standards.
-The student can receive financial aid for the semester he/she is continue on appeal.
+The student must continue to follow his/her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he or she have met the qualitative, quantitative, and timeframe standards.
+The student can receive financial aid for the semester he or she is continue on appeal.

 Suspension on Appeal — When a student placed on probation on appeal does not meet the requirements of their Academic Plan, he/she will be placed on suspension of appeal.
 During this time, the student is no longer eligible for state or federal financial aid and must pay for college expenses each semester until the SAP requirements are met.